 It is organised into three areas ‘Discover – Autumn Term’ (History) focus, ‘Explore – Spring Term’ (Geography) and ‘Create – Summer Term’ (Arts) and is based upon identifying key curriculum content, an engaging enquiry question and an authentic outcome.

-At Arden Forest Infant School we put reading at the heart of all of our learning.
+Arden Forest Infant School we put reading at the heart of all our learning.
 We know that a love and knowledge of books improves pupils’ engagement in life-long learning.
+As such, the pupils are provided with a variety of reading opportunities, including:

 At Arden Forest Infant School, our personal, social and health education (PSHE) curriculum aims to develop skills and attributes such as; resilience, self-esteem, risk management, team work and critical thinking, which enables our children to become healthy, independent and responsible citizens of the future.